 To be notified when the AI Alignment Fellowship opens and about future AI Safety research opportunities, sign up to our mailing list below.
 We will only send one or two emails each year.

-The Future of Humanity Institute hopes to be accepting applications for our AI Alignment Fellowship starting in spring 2021.
+The Future of Humanity Institute hopes to accept applications for our AI Alignment Fellowship starting in spring 2022.
 Fellows visit for a period of three or more months to pursue research related to the theory or design of human-aligned AI.

 The fellowship is an opportunity for people with relevant backgrounds to make progress on AI Safety problems and test their fit for research.
 Fellows will be supervised by Michael Cohen, Stuart Armstrong, and Ryan Carey – some of their research interests are represented here, here, and here.